OpenBB-finance/OpenBB/README.md

 ## 2. Contributing

 There are three main ways of contributing to this project.
-(Hopefully you have started the project by now ⭐️)
+(Hopefully you have starred the project by now ⭐️)

 ### Become a Contributor